symfony/symfony-docs/templating/hinclude.rst

 .. note::

-    hinclude.js_ needs to be included in your page to work.
+    HInclude_ needs to be included in your page to work.

 .. note::